CBCT 3D

 DVT 3D

-CBCT (digital volume tomography) is a three-dimensional X-ray diagnosis of the head that enables a detailed representation of anatomical structures.
+CBCT (Cone Beam Computed Tomography) is a three-dimensional X-ray diagnosis of the head that enables a detailed representation of anatomical structures.
 Digital volume tomography is mainly used in dentistry and is primarily used for the correct planning of dental implants and oral surgery.
 With the help of a DVT, complex dental restorations can be optimally planned and carried out.

 Cone Beam Computed Tomography (CBCT) – Three-Dimensional X-ray with High Precision